Free Settler or Felon

 Thee Katherine Stewart Forbes was built in 1818 and weighed 473 tons.
 She transported convicts to Australia on this voyage in 1830 (NSW) and to Van Diemen's Land in 1832.

 The prisoners had been tried in the following counties in England - London, Essex, Lancaster, Worcester, Norfolk, Surrey, Middlesex, Southampton, York, Wiltshire, Warwick, Berks, Sussex, Suffolk, Hereford, Leicester, Chester, Oxford, Northampton.
 From county gaols they were taken to various hulks where they were incarcerated until transferred to the Katherine Stewart Forbes.
 James Bulger, William Mason and John Kerman had been tried at the Old Bailey on 11 June and sent to the York Hulk; others were sent to the Leviathan.
-They were all embarked on the Katherine Stewart Forbes on 2nd October 1829.
+They were all embarked on 2nd October 1829.

 Departure